 That's All Protein: Zero Seed Oils

 We use organic cacao butter — a stable, whole food fat rich in antioxidants.
 Plus organic nuts for additional healthy fats.
-No palm oil, no seed oils, no canola oil.
+No sunflower oil, no palm oil, no canola oil.

 Nutrition Facts Comparison